 Dumping of rubbish is illegal in the city of Port Phillip and can result in on-spot fines of $660 or up to $9,900.

 Council offers a free hard rubbish collection service to residents.
 To avoid penalties, make sure to book a collection before putting out any hard rubbish.

 Help us identify an offender

-Collecting dumped rubbish is a significant cost to Council, and can only be recouped when the person responsible for dumping the rubbish is identified.
-Council wants your assistance to identify people and with your support, we can find those responsible, reduce costs and improve the amenity of our streets.
+Collecting dumped rubbish is a significant cost to Council.
+When the person who dumped the rubbish is identified, we can try to recover the cost.
+Council wants your assistance to identify people.
+With your support, we can find those responsible, reduce costs and improve our streets.

 If you have any information that may help us identify illegal dumpers, we’d like to hear from you on 03 9209 6777.

 Litter damages the environment and hurts our wildlife.
 Littering is also an offence which can attract possible fines from $300 to over $9,000.